populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 ## 1. Query metamist for `.fastq` files

-The first step in understanding [Metamist](https://github.com/populationgenomics/metamist) is to understand how to query the database so that we can get the necessary information on our samples.
-In this section we are going to understand the structure of the metadata and learn how to query it both using a GUI and programatically.
-Metamist is used to track file locations, participant IDs, statuses of samples (i.e. the location of the files on Google Cloud, whether the the `.fastq` files have been aligned to form`.cram`s, whether there is a `.vcf` file available, and whether the sample has been joint called with other samples).
-Metamist is CPG's way of keeping track of everything metadata-related.
+[Metamist](https://github.com/populationgenomics/metamist) is a CPG developed database for storing de-identified metadata.
+You can think of metamist as storing the "state" of analysis for a project.
+It does this by tracking metadata for:

+- *Participants* - an individual who consents to giving genomic data
+    - eg Meta fields: external identifiers, sex, consent information, phenotypes
+- *Family* - a group of participants,
+    - eg Meta fields: external identifiers, related phenotype
+- *Samples* - the physical collection of some biological matter for processing
+    - eg Meta fields: sample type, collection date
+- *Assays* - An experiment or procedure which results in some digital result
+    - At the CPG, we predominantly capture results from `sequencing` (digitising an exome, genome, transcriptome), but this could include proteomics, genotyping, etc
+    - eg Meta fields: assay type, sequencing type (if assay type is sequencing), experiment date, other experimental parameters.
+- *Sequencing groups* - a list of sequencing assays that we run using the same sequencing type, technology, and platform
+    - A sequencing group has a CPGxxx internal identifiers
+    - The list of assays that makes this up is immutable.
+    - eg Meta fields: list of assays, sequencing type, technology, platform
+- *Analysis* - some digital analysis or processing that we do that has an output artifact.
+    - eg Meta fields: output location, input parameters

-Metamist is built on a GraphQL infrastructure.
-GraphQL is a query language for APIs that provides a more efficient and flexible alternative to traditional RESTful APIs.
-It allows clients to request exactly the data they need, and nothing more, by specifying the structure of the response in the query itself.
+Metamist has a user interface (available at [https://sample-metadata.populationgenomics.org.au](https://sample-metadata.populationgenomics.org.au)), and a GraphQL endpoint which we can query!
+GraphQL is a powerful way to query relationships between data, allowing clients to request exactly the data they need, by specifying the structure of the response in the query itself.
 This reduces over-fetching and under-fetching of data.

 **Note:** In your everyday use of Metamist, many of the interactions happen seamlessly in the background, shielded from the user.
 Nevertheless, having a profound understanding of Metamist's inner workings is crucial because it forms the core of CPG.
 When operating at the pipeline level, there's usually no need for manual query construction; the pipeline handles this complexity for users.
 However, possessing this knowledge remains vital, particularly for those wishing to delve deeply into the specifics of individual participants or components.